Akshay-Srivatsan/akshay-srivatsan.github.io/content/index.md

 background.](assets/img/portrait-small.jpg)

 I'm a graduate student at Stanford University doing my masters in Computer Science.
-I focus mostly on computer systems and robotics nowadays, and I previously did my undergrad focusing on computer graphics and simulation.
+I focus mostly on computer systems nowadays, and I previously did my undergrad focusing on computer graphics.
 My experience ranges from raytracers to websites, but I mostly like working at the OS level and working with hardware.
 I've worked at Stanford, Facebook/Instagram, and Aqua Satellite.

 Outside of school/work, I'm also interested in analog and digital photography, playing the piano, and learning languages.